JohnWishon/cse_0175_joalch/README.md

   P1: SZXC for directions, A for jump, D for punch

   P2: 9IOP for directions, 8 for jump, 0 for punch

+ Theme Tune:
+   This song was adopted from a dissassembly of Jet Set Willy with Skoolkit.